addyosmani/backbone-fundamentals/README.md

 ###Views

-Views in Backbone don't contain the markup for your application, but rather they are there to support models by defining how they should be visually represented to the user.
-This is usually achieved using JavaScript templating (e.g. Mustache, jQuery tmpl etc).
+Views in Backbone don't contain the markup for your application, but rather they are there to support models by defining the logic for how they should be represented to the user.
+This is usually achieved using JavaScript templating (e.g. Mustache, jQuery-tmpl, etc.).
 A view's `render()` function can be bound to a model's `change()` event, allowing the view to always be up to date without reuiring a full page refresh.

 ####Creating new views